What is the Pacific Northwest Trail?

 Are dogs allowed on the Pacific Northwest Trail?

-Dogs are allowed on most of the Pacific Northwest Trail.
-They are not allowed on trails or in the backcountry in Glacier, North Cascades, or Olympic National Park, but are allowed on leash in Ross Lake National Recreation Area.
+Dogs are allowed on most of the Pacific Northwest Trail and can be enjoyable companions in the backcountry.
+Please be aware that dogs are not allowed on trails, or in the backcountry, in Glacier, North Cascades, or Olympic National Parks.
+Dogs are allowed on leash in Ross Lake National Recreation Area.
+If you plan to take your dog on a trip to the PNT, know before you go and be aware of the added responsibilities dog-owners have under Leave No Trace to protect wildlife and the experience of other visitors.

 Are hunting and fishing allowed on the Pacific Northwest Trail?